Alireza499/California_Housing/README.md

 ## License

-This project is licensed under the [License] license.
+This project is licensed under the MIT license.
 For more information, please refer to the license file.

 ---